wp-plugins/updraftplus/readme.txt

 = Professional / Enterprise support agreements available =

 UpdraftPlus is written by professional WordPress developers.
 If your site needs guaranteed support, then we are available.
 Just  <a href="http://updraftplus.com/shop/">go to our shop.</a>

+= Are you multi-lingual?
+Can you translate? =

+Are you able to translate UpdraftPlus into another language?
+UpdraftPlus's code is already internationalized.
+Just grab the .pot file from <a href="http://plugins.svn.wordpress.org/updraftplus/trunk/languages/updraftplus.pot">http://plugins.svn.wordpress.org/updraftplus/trunk/languages/updraftplus.pot</a>, load it into any application for translating, and sent it to us (contact@updraftplus.com) when done.
+We will add your name to the 'Notes' page here.

 = Other support =